 Discover the relief of my fuss-free sourdough recipe, a method so simple that you’ll keep returning to it!
 While many sourdough recipes can appear daunting, this one, which I bake weekly, follows the effortless “mix-it-all” approach, sparing you from complex steps and extensive time investment.

-The outcome is a remarkably tender crumb encased in a flavorful, blistered crust—proof that achieving excellence need not be complicated.
+The outcome is a remarkably tender crumb encased in a flavorful, blistered crust, proof that achieving excellence need not be complicated.

 I’ve thoughtfully included step-by-step instructions complete with images and videos to ensure your success.
 I genuinely hope you’ll cherish this uncomplicated sourdough recipe as much as I do!

-Why you’ll love this recipe
+Why you’ll love this simple sourdough recipe

 - Effortless Mixing: In my recipe, I embrace the “mix-it-all method,” where you blend all the ingredients, and that’s all there is to it.
 No waiting to add salt, no autolyse, and no time-consuming extra steps.